Circiter/elementary-ca-in-sed/README.md

 # elementary-ca-in-sed

-An attempt to implement one-dimensional elementary cellular automaton in sed.
+An attempt to implement the one-dimensional elementary cellular automaton in sed.
 This particular example shows how to implement the rule-110 ca. Edit the file elementary-ca.sed to try out other rules (you can find rules 30 and 90 in the source code or just write your own).